 If an emergency does occur, stay calm but act fast.
 The first thing you should do is assess your dog: is he breathing?
 Conscious?
 Bleeding?
 Once you know how to respond, you can take measures to stabilize your dog.
 Then, contact your vet as soon as possible.
 Follow your vet's advice, which is often to get your dog to the vet right away.

-It's best to take the time before your dog has an emergency to learn how to identify and handle some of the more common emergencies.
+It's best to take the time now to learn how to identify and handle some of the more common emergencies.
+Do this before your dog has an emergency.
 Remember, the best plan is to be on the way to the vet clinic and/or on the phone with the vet clinic.
-In the meantime, here are some steps you can follow to begin first aid:
+In the meantime, there are some steps you can follow to begin first aid for your dog during an emergency.

 Respiratory Distress and Choking